Roberta L. Shea

-Education and early career
+Early military career and education

-Shea enlisted in the United States Marine Corps in January 1985.
-Trained as a ground support equipment mechanic, she served with 2nd Marine Aircraft Wing at Marine Corps Air Station Cherry Point, North Carolina.
-She was commissioned from the United States Naval Academy in 1991 and was assigned as a communications officer.
+Shea began her Marine Corps career in the enlisted ranks.
+She entered recruit training in January 1985 at MCRD Parris Island.
+She entered a "non-traditional MOS", training as a ground support equipment mechanic, then served with 2nd Marine Aircraft Wing at Marine Corps Air Station Cherry Point, North Carolina.
+After two and a half years, she applied to and was accepted into the United States Naval Academy.
+She received her commission in 1991 and was assigned as a communications officer.

 Shea's military education includes graduating as an honor graduate from both the Marine Corps Basic Communications Officers Course and the Amphibious Warfare School, and as the Commandant's Distinguished Graduate from the Industrial College of the Armed Forces, National Defense University.
 She has also earned a Master of Science in Computer Information Systems from Boston University in 2000 and a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces in 2011.

 Marine officer career

 Shea's operational assignments have included: platoon commander and company commander with the 2nd Landing Support Battalion, 2nd Force Service Support Group; company commander with Marine Wing Communications Squadron 38, 3rd Marine Aircraft Wing; S-6 Officer for the 22nd Marine Expeditionary Unit for deployments to Afghanistan and Iraq; Director of the Commander's Initiatives Group for the Commander, International Security Assistance Force, Afghanistan; Assistant Chief of Staff G-6, 3d Marine Aircraft Wing; and Commanding Officer, I Marine Expeditionary Force Headquarters Group.

 Shea has also served as a series commander, company commander, and battalion commander with 4th Recruit Training Battalion, as the Assistant Director of the Drill Instructor School, Marine Corps Recruit Depot Parris Island; as a White House Fellow and Special Assistant to the Homeland Security Advisor; as a Strategic Analyst with the Strategic Initiatives Group, Headquarters, Marine Corps; as the Director, Commandants Staff Group, Headquarters, Marine Corps; as the Deputy Commandant of Midshipmen, United States Naval Academy; and as Acting Deputy Assistant Secretary of Defense for East Asia.

 Shea assumed duties as the Commanding General of the 1st Marine Logistics Group in July 2019.
+Notably, in this role, she launchedthe Artemis Program, which provides supports and resources for Marine Corps mothers.

-She was then appointed Legislative Assistant to the Commandant of the Marine Corps in April 2021 and, in December, was nominated for promotion to the rank of major general by President Joe Biden.
+In April 2021, Shea was appointed Legislative Assistant to the Commandant of the Marine Corps.
+In December 2021, she was nominated for promotion to the rank of Major General by President Joe Biden.